 How does mindfulness work?

-Some experts believe that mindfulness works by helping people to accept their experiences-including painful emotions, rather than avoiding it.
+Some experts believe that mindfulness works by helping people to accept their experiences-including painful emotions, rather than avoiding them.

 What are the benefits of mindfulness?